Blood Thinners: Anticoagulants & Antiplatelet Drugs

 - This medication stimulates the production of a group of fatty acids collectively called prostacyclin.
 This stimulation helps to block platelet activation.

-- Aspirin blocks a blood-clotting chemical called thromboxane.
+- Aspirin's effects and mechanisms of action vary with the dose given to the patient.
 This medication is sold under various brand names, such as Aspir, Ecotrin, Bayer and Easprin.
 Aspirin is often given to people experiencing a heart attack because it can quickly and powerfully inhibit platelet activity and the growth of the blood clot, thereby maintaining some measure of blood flow.
 Studies show that chewing the tablet has a faster effect than swallowing it.

 Natural Blood Thinners

-Natural blood thinners are any non-medication sources that slow or prevent blood clotting.
-These might include alcohol and certain foods and herbs, such as garlic, ginger, celery seed and aniseed.
+Natural blood thinners are any non-medication sources that slow or prevent blood clotting; however, these substances should not be used as a substitute for prescription anticoagulants or antiplatelets.
+These natural blood thinners might include alcohol and certain foods and herbs, such as garlic, ginger, celery seed and aniseed.